Rajayne/Express/README.md

 Alternatively can use command  node --inspect file.js || nodemon --inspect file.js
     - Must include "debugger;" to activate breakpoint and will open debug window automatically when running code
     - i.e. app.get('/', function() {debugger; return}) will  pause and open devtools when routing to home page

+# Express Routing
+Create routes file with const router = new express.Router();
+- Require the router in another file and tell it what prefix to use